chriskinsman/github-action-dashboard/README.md

 ### Installation Id

+GitHub doesn't make the installation id super obvious in the UI.
+Here is how to obtain the installation id.

+* Go into the settings for your organization or username
+* Click Developer Settings
+* Click GitHub Apps
+* Click Configure on GitHub Action Dashboard
+* In the URL, the digits after the slash are your installation id.

-For some reason GitHub doesn't expose the installation id anywhere in the UI.
-I have provided a utility to retrieve it.
-You will need all the variables from the previous section with the exception of GITHUB_APP_INSTALLATIONID to do this.
+Alternatively I have provided a utility to obtain the installation id.
+You will need all the variables from the previous section with the exception of GITHUB_APP_INSTALLATIONID set to do this.
 #### Option 1

 Requires docker installed locally.